-Part II.
-Compensation of the Five Highest Paid Independent Contractors for Professional Services
+Part II-A. Compensation of the Five Highest Paid Independent Contractors for Professional Services

-Complete Part II for the five highest paid independent contractors (whether individuals or firms) who performed personal services of a professional nature for the organization and, in return, received over \$50,000 for the year from the organization.
-Examples of such contractors include attorneys, accountants, doctors, and professional fundraisers.
+Complete Part II-A for the five highest paid independent contractors (whether individuals or firms) who performed personal services of a professional nature for the organization and, in return, received over \$50,000 for the year from the organization.